kyma-project/website/content/blog-posts/2020-01-16-integration-testing-in-k8s/index.md

 ## Helm tests & related issues

 When we started to work on Kyma, we had all those things in mind.
 We decided to define integration tests as [**Helm tests**](https://helm.sh/docs/topics/chart_tests/).
 In this approach, a test is a [Kubernetes Job](https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/) with the `helm.sh/hook: test` annotation.
 You place the test under the `templates` directory of the given Helm chart.
-Helm creates such a test in a Kubernetes cluster just like it does with any other resource.
+Helm creates such a test in a Kubernetes cluster, just like it does with any other resource.

-The reason why we took this testing path was quite simple - we used Helm extensively in our project and the Helm in-built tool for testing was a natural choice.
+The reason why we took this testing path was quite simple - we used Helm extensively in our project, and the Helm in-built tool for testing was a natural choice.
 Also, writing Helm tests turned out to be quite easy.

-As our project grew, we came across a few obstacles that painfully hindered our work but couldn't be easily addressed with Helm tests at that time:
+As our project grew, we came across a few obstacles that painfully hindered our work and couldn't be easily addressed with Helm tests at that time:

 - Running the whole suite of integration tests took ages, so we needed an easy way of selecting tests we want to run.
 - The number of flaky tests increased, and we wanted to ensure they are automatically rerun.